France-ioi/algorea-devdoc/ops/new_instance.md

 Then, the user can add himself (using the webapp) as the member of the group, which will give him access to manage content.

-## Forum

-To setup the forum, first, in the ops repository:
-- create a directory in `envionments/forum` based on the existing ones
-- refer it in the `environments/deployments.yaml` file

-That should create the forum.
-Then copy the `wss` url to the frontend config.

 ## Search

 TODO

+## Deployment

+Use the slack bot to deploy the frontend and backend